cultuurnet/uit-documentatie/content/content-management/latest/uitpas/uitpas-event_cardsystem_update.md

 # Update specific cardsystem for an event

+**!These endpoints may only be used for specific use cases where not every event from the organizer is applicable for all card systems of the organizer!**

 ## Host

  For documentation on UiTPAS base url, go [here]({% link content/entry_api_3/latest/authentication/authentication-baseUrl.md %})